-- The 2024-2025 GPPSD Budget shall be developed consistent with the principles identified in Board Policy 1: GPPSD Mission and Guiding Principles. - The Division's budget shall be developed to support the 3 priority areas identified in the Division's Strategic Plan: Teaching and Learning, Belonging and Leading. - The Division's budget shall be developed collaboratively.
+- The 2025-2026 GPPSD Budget shall be developed in alignment with the principles identified in Board Policy 1: GPPSD Mission and Guiding Principles. - The Division's budget shall be developed to support the 3 priority areas identified in the Division's Strategic Plan: Teaching and Learning, Belonging, and Leading. - The Division's budget shall be developed collaboratively.
 Principals and site supervisors will discuss the school and system priorities with staff and school councils and provide feedback from their school to inform the budget development process. - All students deserve access to a learning environment that will meet their specific needs.
-Our Division's budget should support diversity and equity in our schools for the purpose of helping every student to succeed. - The Division's budget should support the continuous improvement of our Division. - The Division's budget must make the provision of front-line services to students a priority. - The Board and Division administration shall continue to strive to find financial efficiencies inside and outside the Division. - The Division's budget shall consider the need for appropriate, reasonable, and sustainable levels of reserves to support future decision-making by the Board. - The budget planning process shall consider the long-term sustainability of optional programs offered within the Division; and - The Division should allocate resources equitably to ensure that all schools, regardless of size, allow students to have access to high quality education resources of socioeconomic status or demographic factors.
+The - Division's budget shall support diversity and equity in our schools for the purpose of helping every student to succeed. - The Division's budget shall support the continuous improvement of our Division. - The Division's budget shall prioritize the provision of front-line services to students. - The Board and Division administration shall continue to strive to find financial efficiencies inside and outside the Division. - The Division's budget shall consider the need for appropriate, reasonable, and sustainable levels of reserves to support future decision-making by the Board. - The budget planning process shall consider the long-term sustainability of optional programs offered within the Division. - The Division shall allocate resources equitably to ensure that all schools, regardless of size, allow students to have access to high quality education resources regardless of socioeconomic status or demographic factors

 Revenues Expenses

-Instruction \$ 88,370,392 \$ 90,004,874
+Instruction \$ 90,120,705 \$ 90,054,922

-Operations & Maintenance 18,622,361 21,081,456
+Operations & Maintenance 19,490,782 20,585,870

-Transportation 3,042,124 3,042,124
+Transportation 3,122,803 3,122,803

-System administration 3,539,058 3,419,373
+System administration 3,666,829 3,588,291

-External Services 734,367 734,367
+External Services 747,805 747,805

-Total \$ 114,308,302 \$ 118,282,194
+Total \$ 117,148,924 \$ 118,099,691